MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-planning-with-without-locations.md

 Therefore, if you often plan for demand at locations, then we recommend that you use the Stockkeeping Units capability.

-## <a name="see-related-training-at-microsoft-learntrainingpathstrade-get-started-dynamics-365-business-central" />See related training at [Microsoft Learn](/training/paths/trade-get-started-dynamics-365-business-central/).
+## <a name="see-related-training-at-microsoft-learn" />See related training at [Microsoft Learn](/training/paths/trade-get-started-dynamics-365-business-central/).

 ## <a name="see-also" />See also